E-commerce Unit Economics: The Metrics That Actually Matter

 LTV = Average Order Value x Purchase Frequency x Customer Lifespan x Gross Margin

-This formula is a useful starting point but has significant limitations.
-It uses averages, which can be misleading if your customer value distribution is highly skewed (as it is for most e-commerce brands).
-A more accurate approach uses cohort-based LTV calculation.
+This is a useful starting point but has real limitations.
+It uses averages, which mislead when your customer value distribution is skewed (and it usually is).
+For real accuracy, use cohort-based LTV.

 Cohort-Based LTV

-With cohort-based calculation, you track the actual cumulative revenue from a group of customers acquired in a specific period and apply your gross margin.
-For example, if the 500 customers acquired in January 2025 have generated $150,000 in cumulative revenue through January 2026 with a 65 percent gross margin, the 12-month LTV is ($150,000 x 0.65) / 500 = $195.
+Cohort-based calculation tracks the actual cumulative revenue from a group of customers acquired in a specific period and applies your gross margin.
+If the 500 customers acquired in January 2025 have generated $150,000 in cumulative revenue through January 2026 with a 65 percent gross margin, the 12-month LTV is ($150,000 x 0.65) / 500 = $195.

-Cohort-based LTV is more accurate because it uses actual observed behavior rather than averaged assumptions.
-The downside is that you need enough time to pass for the cohort to mature.
-For newer cohorts, you need to project future behavior based on older cohort patterns.
+Cohort-based LTV is more accurate because it uses observed behavior rather than averaged assumptions.
+The downside is you need time to pass for cohorts to mature.
+For newer cohorts you'll have to project forward based on older cohort patterns.

 LTV Time Horizons

-A critical decision is what time horizon to use for LTV.
-Common choices are 12-month LTV for conservative planning and CAC payback analysis, 24-month LTV for a more complete view that captures most customer value, and full lifetime LTV for strategic planning (though this requires significant projection).
+What time horizon to use is a real decision.
+Common choices are 12-month LTV for conservative planning and CAC payback analysis, 24-month LTV for a more complete picture that captures most customer value, and full lifetime LTV for strategic planning (which requires significant projection).

-For operational decisions like setting CAC targets, 12-month LTV is usually the right choice.
-It is conservative, requires less projection, and aligns with typical planning horizons.
+For operational decisions like setting CAC targets, 12-month LTV is usually the right pick.
+It's conservative, requires less projection, and aligns with typical planning horizons.

 LTV to CAC Ratio